ChenxingWang93/Boxologic/README.md

 > ```

 # Boxlist Format //盒子列表 形式
-The first line of the boxlist file defines the X, Y, and Z dimensions of the pallet in which all the boxes are to be packed
+The first line of the boxlist file defines the X, Y, and Z dimensions of the pallet in which all the boxes are to be packed.
+Each successive line begins with a box number, then has the x, y and z dimensions of the box, and finally how many of this box are to be packed onto a pallet.
+A series of sample boxlist was [provided in the doc directory]().
->